 The Group does not account for any fixed rate financial liabilities at fair value through profit and loss.
-Therefore, a change in interest rates at December 31, 2021 would not affect profit or loss.
-There was no significant difference between the fair value and carrying value of the Group's trade receivables and trade and other payables at December 31, 2021 and December 31, 2020 as all fell due within 6 months.
+Therefore, a change in interest rates at December 31, 2022 or December 31, 2021 would not affect profit or loss.
+There was no significant difference between the fair value and carrying value of the Group's trade receivables and trade and other payables at December 31, 2022 and December 31, 2021 as all fell due within 6 months.